Macumba45/Macumba45/README.md

 <h3>🌮ℹ️ A Little About Me ℹ️🌮</h3>
 <p>

 Hello!
-I am Gonzalo.<br>
+I am Gonzalo.<br><br>
   I would like to introduce myself as a Junior Full Stack Developer with a great learning capacity.
 I have experience developing web applications using technologies such as JavaScript,HTML, CSS & frameworks such as React.
-I also have experience developing back-end applications using languages ​​like Node.js, & frameworks such as Express & Docker.<br>
+I also have experience developing back-end applications using languages ​​like Node.js, & frameworks such as Express & Docker.<br><br>
 I am always looking for new challenges to continue growing professionally and I am willing to work as a team and collaborate with my co-workers to achieve the company's goals.
 My focus is always to provide high quality service and meet customer expectations.
 I am sure that my experience and skills would be of great benefit to your company.
 </p>